seminariodeastronomia/seminariodeastronomia.github.io/README.md

 Bienvenidos a la página de los seminarios de Astronomía que tienen lugar en el Departamento de Física de la Universidad de los Andes, Bogotá-Colombia.

+As  Stephen Hawking said:
+> “Not only is it important to ask questions and find the answers,
+> as a scientist I felt obligated to communicate with the world what we were learning.”

 # Histórico de Seminarios

 <HR>